 He learned and recieved certrification before it was named Hankido.

 Kuk Sa Neem refered to it as Moo Sul Chae Jo which translates

 Martial Art Floor Exercises

 Marshall Gagne, Grandmaster Jae Ok Myong, Grandmaster Marshall Johnson and unknown.

-Grandmaster Marshall Johnson was a friend of Master Gagne, he passed away last year and he was a great martial artist.
+Grandmaster Marshall Johnson was a friend of Grandmaster Gagne, he passed away, he was a great martial artist.